Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Related Work

 \subsubsection{Radar Data Representation and Datasets}

-Traditional radar usually only outputs sparse points\cite{caesar2020nuscenes, deziel2021pixset, schumann2021radarscenes} for use.
+Traditional radar usually only outputs sparse points \cite{caesar2020nuscenes, deziel2021pixset, schumann2021radarscenes} for use.
 However, such points are subjective to heavy signal processing methods to reduce noisy observation and alleviate bandwidth limitation.
 Nevertheless, such hand-crafted pipelines make the subsequent fusion with other sensors intractable.
-Consequently, some attempts have been made to provide upstream data, such as range-azimuth-Doppler (RAD) tensor \cite{ouaknine2021carrada,zhang2021raddet}, range-azimuth (RA) maps \cite{sheeny2021radiate}, range-Doppler (RD) spectrums \cite{mostajabi2020high} or even raw Analog Digital Converter (ADC) data\cite{lim2021radical, mostajabi2020high}.
+Consequently, some attempts have been made to provide upstream data, such as range-azimuth-Doppler (RAD) tensor \cite{ouaknine2021carrada,zhang2021raddet}, range-azimuth (RA) maps \cite{sheeny2021radiate}, range-Doppler (RD) spectrums \cite{mostajabi2020high} or even raw Analog Digital Converter (ADC) data \cite{lim2021radical, mostajabi2020high}.
 Note that the RAD, RA, and RD tensors are generated from ADC data using several times (almost) lossless FFT.
 Thus we call all these four types of data "radar raw data" in the sequel.

 Since our motivation is to deeply fuse with other sensors, we only consider the datasets providing data beyond point cloud.
-Among them, both RADIal \cite{rebut2022raw} and Radatron \cite{madani2022radatron} provide such data.
-But the latter one only covers a single scenario while lacking camera calibration, LiDAR modality, and height annotation.
-Taking the factors mentioned above into account, we carry out all our experiments on the RADIal dataset.
+Among them, both RADIal \cite{rebut2022raw}, Radatron \cite{madani2022radatron} and KRadar \cite{paek2022k} provide such data.
+But Radatron only covers a single scenario while lacking camera calibration, LiDAR modality, and height annotation.
+KRadar only provides radar RA map and PCD, and the full data are not available by the time of camera-ready\footnote{Please refer to issues \href{https://github.com/kaist-avelab/K-Radar/issues/2}{\#2}, \href{https://github.com/kaist-avelab/K-Radar/issues/11}{\#11}, and \href{https://github.com/kaist-avelab/K-Radar/issues/9}{\#9} of KRadar GitHub repository.}.
+Taking the factors mentioned above into account, we carry out our experiments mainly on the RADIal dataset, and provide additional results on a subset of KRadar dataset.
 However, the annotations of RADIal only contain object-level points.
 For a more comprehensive and objective evaluation, we further annotate the bounding box size and heading of each object based on dense LiDAR points.
-The annotations will be released to the community soon.
+The annotations can be found in our codebase.